Your gift will be a part of supporting survivors in their stories — from beginning to end.

-Both the safe house and the mentorship program will be housed in the same location and include food and shelter.
+Both the safe house and the mentorship program are housed in the same location and include food and shelter.
 The safe house portion of Freedom Home is designed to provide immediate, crisis care for women in need.
-Clients will have access to medical care, trauma-informed counseling, safe and secure shelter, and help with legal documents, if necessary.
-Women will be allowed to remain there, free of charge, for up to one month.
+Clients have access to medical care, trauma-informed counseling, safe and secure shelter, and help with legal documents, if necessary.
+Women can remain there, free of charge, for up to one month.
 We want to give them a place to breathe, feel safe, get immediate care, and determine their next best step.

 If women choose to do so, they can enter the mentorship program.
 The mentorship program is one year in length and includes full-service programming to include life skills, group and individual therapy, education or entrepreneurial training, and community internships.
 Our team will continue to follow up with graduates as they begin their new independent lives.

 Freedom Home is a project led by The Exodus Road team.
 On the ground leadership is 100% local national and predominantly female.
 We collaborate with other NGO’s on the ground for referrals, program support, or partnership projects.

 Are all clients survivors of sex trafficking?